JohnnyXiangyu/Physics4AL_Arduino_Driver/README.md

 * API that translate each data line to a common interface

+### On second thought, I shouldn't use the complicated multithreading device interface implemented rn.
+Just initialize the port and use the port as buffer is more than sufficient

 ### Figure out how to start the app with a webpage